Covariants, Invariant Subsets, and First Integrals: Basic material

 Let $\DDD \subset \VF(X)$ be a set of vector fields. \begin{lem} If $I(Y) \subset \OOO(X)$ denotes the vanishing ideal of $Y$, then $Y$ is $\DDD$-invariant if and only if $I(Y)$ is $\DDD$-invariant. \end{lem} \begin{proof} If $f \in I(Y)$, then, for $y \in Y$, $(\xi f)(y) = \xi(y) f = \xi(y) f|_{Y}= 0$, hence $\xi f \in I(Y)$.
 Conversely, if $\xi(I(Y)) \subset I(Y)$, then $\xi$ induces a derivation of $\OOO(X)/I(Y) = \OOO(Y)$, and the claim follows. \end{proof}

 For a closed subvariety $Y \subset X$ we can define the Lie subalgebra of the vector fields on $X$ parallel to $Y$:

 We have a homomorphism of Lie algebras

 whose kernel consists of the vector fields on $X$ vanishing on $Y$.
 The homomorphism $\rho$ is surjective when $X$ is a vector space.
 With this notation we see that $Y$ is $\DDD$-invariant if and only if $\DDD \subset \VF_{Y}(X)$.
+Part (3) of the next lemma can be found in \cite[Theorem~1]{Se1967Differential-ideal}.